 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
-Here are 8 steps a business will need to take when hiring their first employee in Idaho.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.

-Step 1 – Register as an Employer
+Step 1: Register as an Employer

-Step 2 – Employee Eligibility Verification
+Step 2: Employee Eligibility Verification

-Each new employee will need to fill out the I-9, Employee Eligibility Form from U.S. Citizenship and Immigration Services.
+Each new employee will need to fill out the I-9 Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.

-The employee must complete Section 1 by their first day of work and the employer will complete Section 2 by the end of the third business day after the employee starts.
+The employee must complete Section 1 by their first day of work, and the employer will complete Section 2 by the end of the third business day after the employee starts.

-Employers don’t submit the I-9 form, but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.
+Employers don’t submit the I-9 form but are required to keep the form on file for three years after the date of hire or one year after the employee’s termination, whichever is later.

-Step 3 – Employee Withholding Allowance Certificate
+Step 3: Employee Withholding Allowance Certificate

 Each employee will provide their employer with a signed Withholding Allowance Certificate (Form W-4) on or before the date of employment.
-The W-4 Form determines how much federal income tax will be withheld from the employee’s paycheck.
+The W-4 form determines how much federal income tax will be withheld from the employee’s paycheck.

-The employer does not typically submit Form W-4 to the IRS, but will keep a copy on file.
+The employer does not typically submit Form W-4 to the IRS but will keep a copy on file.

 See IRS’s Publication 15 – Employer Tax Guide for more information on federal withholding.

-Step 4 – New Hire Reporting
+Step 4: Submit the New Hire Reporting Form

-Step 5 – Payroll Taxes
+Step 5: Set Up Payroll Taxes

 After hiring employees, payroll taxes will need to be paid.
 Payroll taxes include: